LukeShortCloud/rootpages/src/windows/editions.rst

 -  Windows 10 Enterprise LTSC 2019
 -  Windows 10 Enterprise LTSC 2021

-An installation of the non-LTSC Windows 10 Enterprise edition can use the traditional "current" update channel which recieves two major updates every year.
-Alternatively, it can use the "LTSC" update channel.

 [3]

+An installation of Windows 10 Enterprise LTSC can switch to the traditional "current" update channel which recieves two major updates every year.
+This essentially turns it into Windows 10 Enterprise.
+However, downgrading Windows 10 Enterprise to Windows 10 Enterprise LTSC is not supported.
+[4]

 History
 -------